Nibezak/payflow-package/docs/core/upgrading.md

 ## Support Policy

-Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.8`.
+Payflow currently provides bug fixes and security updates for only the latest minor release, e.g. `0.8`.

 ## 1.0.0-beta.1